Incident Investigation

 Our health and safety consultant will guide you through the correct incident reporting and investigation process.
 We provide our clients with a template for conducting a full incident investigation and offer unlimited support via email and phone calls, granting you access to expert guidance when carrying out an incident or accident investigation.

-There are 4 parts to incident investigations;
+The 4 parts to incident investigations

 - Part 3 should be completed, where appropriate by an investigation team.